Affordable housing by country: Philippines

 The first affordable housing projects in the Philippines was introduced by then-president Ferdinand Marcos in the 1970s.
 The Ministry of Human Settlements (now the Department of Human Settlements and Urban Development) established the Bagong Lipunan Improvement of Sites and Services or BLISS.
 These projects consisted of low-rise apartment buildings with 16 to 32 units each building.
-These projects were largely abandoned by the government after Marcos was ousted in 1986 and while several sites are still extant, the buildings are generally condemned.
 Since then, other affordable housing projects were also developed by the National Housing Authority (Philippines).

 The government-owned Bases Conversion and Development Authority (BCDA) is currently developing New Clark City, a new metropolis designed to be "smart, green and disaster-resilient".
 New Clark City is envisioned to hold over 1.2M people and the BCDA will be building an affordable housing units for its workers.